altwalker/altwalker/docs/source/core/tests-structure.rst

             """Will be executed first, before anything else."""

         def tearDownRun():
+            """Will be executed last, after anything else."""

+        def beforeStep():
+            """Will be executed before every step."""

+        def afterStep():
-            """Will be executed last."""
+            """Will be executed after every step."""

         class ModelA:

             def setUpModel(self):
-                """Will be executed before executing any step from this model."""
+                """Will be executed once before executing any step from this model."""

             def tearDownModel(self):
-                """Will be executed after executing all steps from this model."""
+                """Will be executed once after executing all steps from this model."""

+            def beforeStep():
+                """Will be executed before every step from this model."""

+            def afterStep():
+                """Will be executed after every step from this model."""

             def vertex_a(self):
                 pass